 Couples who take the time to communicate about their desires and expectations when it comes to being passionate and intimate, can understand each other and feel more secure about their relationship.
 A large part to being close with your partner is being able to communicate these desires.

 If you have found that intimacy has been an issue in your relationship, I highly encourage you to take time and speak with your partner about what has been bothering you by using some of the guidelines above.
-Stay tuned for an online relationship class that will be geared towards maintaining intimacy and will provide you with resources to communicate together (steps to communicate and a list of over 50 questions to ask your partner to deepen your intimacy).
+Check out this online relationship class that is geared towards maintaining intimacy and provides you with resources to communicate together (steps to communicate and a list of over 50 questions to ask your partner to deepen your intimacy).

 I specialize in working with couples enhance their communication and overcome barriers together.
 I offer couples different ways to grow together as a couple.
 I meet with couples in person for therapy sessions in San Antonio, TX, online for tele-therapy sessions to all Texas residents, I also provide online relationship classes, and now offering couple workshops.
 In these various forms, I share how couples can communicate about their sexual desires and learn ways to be intimate.